 It's white or black as standard β but there are also HAY Sonos One Limited Edition versions (of gen-1 Ones), which add a splash of color for $30 extra.

 Sonos One SL

-The Sonos One replaces the Play:1, but it's essentially a Sonos One without the smart assistants.
+The Sonos One SL replaced the Play:1 and is essentially a Sonos One without the smart assistants.
 In fact, it's barely distinguishably by its slightly smarter twin, with only the lack of microphones the giveaway here.

 Who is this for?
 Anyone who wants the cheapest "in" to the Sonos ecosystem but also doesn't care or want Alexa or the Google Assistant.
 Maybe you don't like the idea of putting microphones in your home.
 Maybe you just don't care about that stuff.